Will I get the preschool of my first preference?

 All four year old ACT children are guaranteed a place in a public preschool.
 However, you are not guaranteed a place at the preschool site of your preference, due to capacity constraints at some sites.

 Preschool places are not allocated on a first come first served basis.
-First consideration is given to siblings of students concurrently enrolled in the primary school and any compelling cases of exceptional circumstances based on student wellbeing.
+First consideration is given to exceptional circumstances based on student wellbeing, then to siblings of students concurrently enrolled in the primary school.
 The Directorate then prioritises applicants living within the Priority Enrolment Area of the primary school, up to the limits of capacity.
-All children are found a place and all preschools offer a high quality early childhood education.
+All children are found a place and all preschools offer a high-quality early childhood education.

 You should contact the preschool to which you applied in the first instance.